simple-access-layer/source/dev_doc/design_doc/large_data_objects.md

 - REST API
 - What is supported by `flask` and `flask_restful`
 - Achievable using JSON
+- `DataClass` architecture

+## Issues with suggested approach

 - `Transfer-Encoding` header only supported in HTTP 1.1

-## Issues with suggested approach

-- This will remove the ability to add content to the response within `DataTree.get`, as the serialised content returned here by `PersistenceProvider.get` will be either a byte string or generator.
+- Client side decoding will be less elegant.
+- Multiple return types from `deserialise`.

 ## Alternative Approaches

 - Client side chunking using `Range` header
 - Partial JSON objects
 - `PersistenceProvider.get` has additional return of generator, which is then converted to JSON within `DataTree.get` (or function called from `DataTree.get`).
+- A container class rather than `DataGenerator` subclasses.
+This might be problematic because `serialise` would have to vary for different `DataObject` subclasses contained by the container class (particularly `Signal`, as it has to contain multiple generators).